-The reasons likely vary from fear of discomfort to a hesitancy to be exposed to radiation.
-Here, Dr. Elizabeth Kagan Arleo, an associate attending radiologist at NewYork-Presbyterian/Weill Cornell Medical Center and an associate professor of radiology at Weill Cornell Medicine, discusses why it’s important to set aside those fears and offers ways to make the most of your annual visit.
+The reasons vary from fear of discomfort to a hesitancy to be exposed to radiation to more recent concerns about exposure to the coronavirus.
+Here, Dr. Elizabeth Kagan Arleo, an associate attending radiologist at NewYork-Presbyterian/Weill Cornell Medical Center and a professor of radiology at Weill Cornell Medicine, discusses why it’s important to set aside those fears and offers ways to make the most of your annual visit.

 1. It’s normal to feel nervous about a mammogram, but you should still go.

 “The whole experience can be anxiety-provoking — before, during, and after.
 It can be helpful to acknowledge that, and then move on to focus on why do it in the first place.
 And that’s because annual screening mammography, starting at age 40, prevents the most deaths from breast cancer.”

 While The American Cancer Society guidelines state that women ages 40 to 44 can choose to begin getting mammograms if they wish (recommending that women ages 45 to 54 get them every year), a study published in the journal Cancer in August 2017 and co-authored by Dr. Arleo, found that the greatest reduction in breast cancer-specific mortality is achieved with annual screening starting at 40.